twillis449/ALBUS_ionosphere/README.md

 model of the terrestrial magnetic field that accounts for change of intensity and direction with height.

-The software makes expensive use of python scripts and should work with both python2 and python3.
+The software makes extensive use of python scripts and should work with both python2 and python3.